 If I were interested in this position, I would need to meet him tonight for a "trial run" at a local hotel.
 To see if it would be a good match.
 Physically.
 Sexually.

 My heart sank.
 I thought he saw my talent.
 I felt so stupid for thinking this was my chance.
 He was asking me to be his on-call escort with zero discomfort and wanted to take me for a free test drive, first.

-Minutes turn to hours and suddenly it's just me and one male agent.
+Minutes turn to hours and suddenly, it's just me and one male agent.
 I'm drunk.
 I tell him I need to go home.
 But he gets me another martini.
-We drink, we play piano.
-Then I say, my car is outside but I'm not going to drive, "Can you call me a cab?"
-(This was before I started using Uber/Lyft.)
+We drink.
+We play piano.
+Then I say that my car is outside, but I'm not going to drive—"Can you call me a cab?"
+(This was before I started using Uber and Lyft.)